 For the Queens’ Chapel at St James’s Palace, Walton was paid £15.15s 'for 5 Altar pieces and 3 pieces putt in each picture' in 1683 (Colvin 1976 p.251).

 Walton continued to work for the Crown after William and Mary came to the throne, as is apparent from the diaries of Constantijn Huygens the younger (see Sources below).
 Huygens first visited Walton in Holborn Row, Lincoln’s Inn Fields, early in 1689.
 A few months later he was asked by the Queen whether Walton had the necessary expertise to restore Mantegna’s Triumph of Caesar, work which the King in December 1690 wanted put in hand immediately.
 Walton was paid for lining and repairing three sections of the Triumph for £60 in 1693 (Millar 1977 pp.86-7).
-Walton also repaired the Raphael tapestry cartoons at Hampton Court at a cost of £200, receiving payments in 1691 and July 1693; this or additional work appears to have been done with Henry Cooke (qv) (Vertue vol.3, p.43).
+Walton also repaired the Raphael tapestry cartoons at Hampton Court at a cost of £200, receiving payments in 1691 and July 1693; this or additional work appears to have been done with Henry Cooke (qv) (Shaw, see above; Vertue vol.3, p.43).
+The cartoons were to be protected by curtains that could be opened and closed, according to the Queen’s order.
 In December 1696 it was ordered that he should be paid £400 for mending and repairing the king’s pictures and for providing materials over the two previous years and a further £50 for moving pictures to and from Whitehall, Hampton Court, Windsor and Kensington (William A. Shaw (ed.), Calendar of Treasury Books, 1696-7, vol.9, 1933, p.331).
 He restored Tintoretto's large Esther before Ahasuerus (Shearman 1983 p.239).